Dashcon2Romania/dashcon2romania.github.io/rules.md

   - intentionally intrerrupting the performers on stage.

 ‎
-- We have ZERO tolerance for any kind of harrassment towards hotel staff, volunteers, atendees, the organization team or anybody else.
+- We have ZERO tolerance for any kind of harrassment towards event hall staff, volunteers, atendees, the organization team or anybody else.

 Harrassment can mean, but is not limited to: